pingcap/docs-dm/en/manage-source.md

 }
 ```

-If you don't know the `source-id`, you could use `dmctl --master-addr <master-addr> operate-source show` to list all data sources.
+If you don't know the `source-id`, you can run `dmctl --master-addr <master-addr> operate-source show` to list all data sources.

 {{< copyable "" >}}